Letting a property - the pivotal points

 Leave the legals to us

 Involving a professional letting agent affiliated with ARLA will ensure your property is let in a legally compliant fashion.
 Our job is to protect the tenant as well as the landlord and in that line of duty, we ensure that the many regulations and laws surrounding a rental property are met.
-In addition to the below, Hanover also recommends an Electrical Safety Certificate to offer further protection.
-Mandatory requirements include:

 The tenancy agreement